 Information/Write-up

-Jackal was a Canadian progressive hard rock band formed in Toronto in 1969 by brothers Chris and Jack Kellesis, along with their high school friend Charlie Shannon.
+Jackal was a Canadian progressive hard rock band formed in Toronto in 1969, around brothers Chris and James Kellesis, along with their high school friend Charlie Shannon on vocals.
 Rooted in the B-circuit of Toronto's bar scene, they developed a gritty, organ-heavy sound that fused psychedelic textures with heavy rock power, drawing influence from acts like Deep Purple, Rory Gallagher, and Warpig.
-Their raw and electrifying live presence eventually caught the ear of industry veteran Art Snider, who offered them a recording and management deal through his newly launched label, Periwinkle Records.
+Emerging from the east-end high-school circuit, the group spent several years grinding through Scarborough and downtown barrooms, gradually sharpening their identity and stage presence.
+Their raw and electrifying live impact eventually caught the ear of industry veteran Art Snider, who offered them a recording and management deal through his newly launched label, Periwinkle Records.
+Snider’s Periwinkle imprint—already becoming a haven for Toronto underground acts—would later make Jackal’s lone LP one of the label’s most sought-after artifacts.

 -Robert Williston